xinychen/transdim/README.md

 Tasks and Challenges
 --------------

 > Missing data are there, whether we like them or not.
-The really interesting question is how we deal with incomplete data.
+The really interesting question is how to deal with incomplete data.

 - **Missing data imputation**